timruhkopf/Codewars/Skyscraper7x7/README.md

         (3, 5, 2, 4, 7, 1, 6)]
     }

-From the first look it becomes apparent that some positions are already sufficiently, that is definitively described.
+From the first look it becomes apparent that some positions are already sufficiently, that is, definitively described.
 However, the columnsets of the row's permutations still have remaining ambiguity.
 This is the result of the lack of information contained in each of the clues.
 Most of the clues are fairly vague in the sense of implying a vast amount of applicable permutations.
-However, it is certain that for each of these respective lists of permutations contain the true solution for that row.
-The solution to this case lies in recursively and successively trying out each of the most informative tuples (here *_row[2] is the least ambigious by number of admissibles) to create a definitive and informative state in order to remedy some ambiguity.
-Choosing eg. (1, 2, 4, 6, 3, 7, 5) for row 2 causes an update of downtown_col just as in the prior strategy.
+However, it is certain that each of these respective lists of permutations contain the true solution for that row.
+The solution to this case lies in recursively and successively trying out each of the most informative tuples (here *_row[2] is the least ambiguous by number of admissible) to create a definitive and informative state in order to remedy some ambiguity at each step.
+Choosing e.g. (1, 2, 4, 6, 3, 7, 5) for row 2 restricts the amount of applicable permutations in the other rows.
 After such an update, we can move down in the recursion hierarchy and select from the next smallest list of permutations.
-Should a choice produce an empty list of permutations in *_cols, the entire update must be reverted and the next candidate of the higher recursion level must be checked for applicability.
+Should a choice produce an empty list of permutations in *_rows, the latest update must be reverted and the next candidate of the higher recursion level must be checked for applicability.

-# TODO FIX THIS ISSUE

-There is however a catch; progressively choosing in this manner on *_row alone does not ensure that the columns of the board will also be the unique set of range(1, 8).
+There is however a catch; progressively choosing in this manner on *_row alone does not ensure that the columns of the board will also be the unique set of range(1, 8); even if the selection adheres to this basic rule, there is no coercion that it will be aligned with the columnclues.
+There are multiple remedies to this that bring about their own expenses:

-# WRITE ABOUT EARLY STOPPING AND STACK
+1) only do state safe selections i.e. also update downtown_col & check it for failures.
+This amounts to double the update efforts.

+2) expensively check the row candidates to be in accordance with the columnclues and 'column' uniqueness.

+None of them is satisfactory.
+Instead, the applied algorithm chooses a "guided" approach leaning towards the solution of 2), but is allowed to ignore the columnclues until the very latest.
+The core idea is to select from, and merely update downtown_row, while weakly keeping track of column uniqueness derived from the history of choices; always choose from the row with the fewest choices (make good choices fast).
+Only if an "applicable" solution that respects both row and column uniqueness (as well as inherently abiding to the rowclues), check if the board also adheres to the columnclues.
+Otherwise reject the latest choice, revert it from stack & try out another permutation.
+Any update along the way, that leaves any row with no choices automatically is reverted as well.
+Notice, that the accumulated column information ( derived from the choices) can easily be tracked and exploited to deselect choices even before expensively updating downtown_row, cutting the recursive tree significantly.
+While it may not be the optimal, it most certainly is a fast algorithm.
+Furthermore, the algorithm became a fully fledged solver, that is guaranteed to find the true solution on its own.
+It is however highly recommended cutting the amount of choices, since the algorithm does not scale very well.
+Applying StrategyCrossSolveing is higly beneficial.
+The greatest benefit on the other hand is a) its guarantee and b) the ability to work in ambiguity.

+From an implementational perspective, it is worth mentioning that most of the 'guidance' and tracking is outsourced into a separate object.
+This further allows the employed strategy class to gain a 'self', which is in fact the Bookkeeper object, that is providing state information & on-request guidance on the next row with the fewest choices.
+This is another, self engineered abstraction layer to the employed Strategy pattern which already allowed to separate the ' board' from the algorithms applied to it.
+Now the Algorithm is abstracted in the workhorse & its guiding / tracking system.
+The only exception to this is the stack, which more naturally resides in the respective recursive layer ( workhorse).
+The Bookkeeper strongly declutters the code and allows a further abstraction; it allows to choose row- or columnmajor; i.e. you can choose if the algorithm operates on downtown_row or *_col.
+Currently, the Solver object defaults to rowmajor, but it may proof beneficial to be able to select on the fly if the algorithm should run on columnmajor - dependent on which dimension has fewer choices to select from.

+Another trick in the book on behalf of efficiency is the actual update of downtown.
+It employs early stopping in the comparisions of applicability: rather than comparing all index positions in the tuple with the inapplicable values for the respective index, the update sequentially proceeds through the index positions and removes the tuple as soon as any comparision fails.

 ## Sampling Boards

-Solution method is purely to sample problems
+The Solution class is originally designed to provide a sampling mechanism for boards and check the validitiy of a board.
+Currently the sampling mechanism is under construction, with the intent to utilise the solving algorithms in an efficient manner.
+The current idea is to choose some row explicitly (at random from (0,0) and update the other rows by this information. successively (and recursively) try out the next row; updating and stacking in turn, until a column-consisitent solution was found.
+Then check visibility and remove some of the available clue infomration. in the testcases, admit all solutions that adhere to the provided clues and respect the row & columnuniqueness (this allows for multiple valid solutions - if the clue is not definitive).
+The validity related methods are already in use with StrategyStack.

 ## Refactoring Ideas & Scaleing Efficiency: